strimzi/strimzi.github.io/_posts/2025-04-16-tha-various-tiers-of-tiered-storage.md

 In some cases, shared file storage might also be a viable alternative to consider even when running in public cloud.
 Especially if the pricing schema used for the object storage is not a good fit for the way you use Apache Kafka, shared file storage is something you should include in your considerations.
+Using your own self-managed shared storage might also give you better control over your data, their security, and privacy compared to the fully managed object storage service.

-So how do use NFS as a tiered storage with Strimzi?
+So how to use NFS as a tiered storage with Strimzi?

 #### Using shared tiered storage with Strimzi